TileDB-Inc/BeginNGS_public_compendium/README.md

 The workflow diagram provides a high-level depiction of the steps involved in identifying [workflow_diagram.pdf](https://github.com/TileDB-Inc/BeginNGSPub/files/15042044/workflow_diagram.pdf)

+# Source code
+Source code to run the analysis is included here as a [Jupyter notebook](beginNGS_compedium_notebook.ipynb).
+A [Python script](beginNGS_compedium.py) conversion is also provided.

 # Reviewer Access
-The notebook is runnable on the TileDB Cloud.
+An equivalent notebook is runnable on the TileDB Cloud.
 Anonymous reviewer access logins can be granted via a request to the journal editor.